SlobDaniel/PredictingSpeechBCI/README.md

 5. corr             - calculating correlations per participant and merging to the above descriped file
 6. clean            - drops irrelavant rows of data and applies **one-hot encoding to 'description' feature**

+The final dataframe 'wordprod_corr_thres' is used for analyses and predictions.

 Getting Started - building models.
 These files use the above described data to build the LR, SVM and RF classifiers:
 1. models_thres     - building classifiers and evaluation metrics based on binary classification
 2. models_bin       - building classifiers and evaluation metrics based on multiclass classification